dawitemu1/Generative-AI-powered-Multilingual_Chatboot_/README.md

-# 💬 Financial Sector Chatbot with LLaMA 2 & DeepSeek
+# 💬 Financial Sector Chatbot with LlaMa-3 & DeepSeek

 A Retrieval-Augmented Generation (RAG) chatbot designed for financial sector Q&A, leveraging **LLaMA 2**, **DeepSeek**, and advanced NLP pipelines.
 Built for accuracy, security, and scalability.